A Flexible Framework for Hypothesis Testing in High-dimensions: Projection statistic

 Define the shorthand

-where $\id_k$ is the identity matrix of size $k$ and let $D^{(n)} \equiv \diag(\{Q^{(n)}_{ii}\}^{-1/2})$.
 To ease the notation, we hereafter drop the superscript $(n)$.
 We next construct a test statistic $T_n$ so that the large values of $T_n$ provide evidence against the null hypothesis.
-Our test statistic is defined based on an $\ell_\infty$ projection estimator given by the following optimization problem.
+For this, consider the $\ell_\infty$ projection estimator given by

 We then define the test statistic to be the optimal value of~\eqref{OPT1-n}, i.e.,

 The reason for using $\ell_\infty$ norm in the projection is that the bias term of $\dgamma$ is controlled in $\ell_\infty$ norm (See Lemma~\ref{propo:bias-size2}.)
 The decision rule is then based on the test statistic: